albortros/COVID-19/README.md

 it represents the data date, while inside there is one file for each model and for each future date the model makes a prediction for.

-The file format is the same as used by the [official data] (https://github.com/pcm-dpc/COVID-19).
+The file format is the same as used by the [official data](https://github.com/pcm-dpc/COVID-19).
 It is columnar so additional information, e.g. uncertainties, can be added in additional columns.

 Probably more sofisticated models will give information which can not be easily